 8. Linking physical objects

-The most trivial but failsafe method to link physical objects with their virtual representation would be to permanently label an instrument by writing or engraving its PID onto it or its container along with its inventory number and serial number.
-Because space for labels is limited on smaller sensors, modern QR tags or barcodes may be more convenient as they offer the possibility to encode any identifying information in a machine readable way.
-A recommended way would be to use QR codes to embed a PID’s actionable URIs (Figure 8.1).
-Ideally such a QR badge additionally displays the PID as well as the inventory number and serial number in a human readable way.
-Some QR code generators now allow users to integrate images like organisation logos or track scanning activity such as the GPS position when the label is scanned.
+The most trivial method to link physical objects with their digital representation would be to permanently label an instrument by writing or engraving its PID onto it or its container.
+Because space for labels is limited on smaller devices, modern QR tags or barcodes may be more convenient as they offer the possibility to encode any identifying information in a machine-readable way.
+The Sensor Management System initiative, developed as part of the DataHub Earth, generates a unique QR code for each registered instrument PID.
+As part of an integrated ecosystem of key services supporting the European Ocean Observing System (EOOS), the Horizon Europe-funded AMRIT project is currently developing mobile applications to scan these QR codes applied to sensor platforms in the field.
+We recommend to use QR codes to embed a PID’s actionable URIs (Figure 8.1).
+Some QR code generators now allow users to integrate images like organisation logos or embed extra information (such as serial number or name).
+Additionally, some QR code providers offer tracking when a label is scanned, helping to monitor device locations more effectively.

 <AlternateIdentifiers>